WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/user-stories.md

 ---

 ## Project Description
-One big issue faced by Amazon delivery drivers is proper documentation of issues with the van.
-The app will help keep track of the van's state each time it's used by implementing CRUD functionality to record visual and descriptive records.
+The project is a web application designed for Amazon delivery drivers to easily document van issues.
+Instead of registering, drivers can verify their identity using their AmazonID.
+Once verified, they can fill out a simple form to report problems with their vans, providing details such as the type of issue, a description, and its status.
+This tool helps drivers keep track of van conditions and communicate with management.

 ### User Stories